-The District has two employees who perform plant operations functions.
+During part of 2022 the District had two employees who performed plant operations functions; however for the rest of the year these functions were contracted.
 All administrative functions are contracted.

 NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The more significant accounting policies of the District are described as follows: